thegreyd/devops/README.md

   - This will monitor CPU/Memory usage and plot a graph

 + Network Stats
+  - This functionality does port scanning on the server that is hosting the application.
+It displays the ports that are currently open and also the processes that are using them.
-  - This functionality does port scanning and lets the user know which all ports are in use.
-This could help a developer/implementor to decide which ports to not use for adding extra functions.
+  - It helps the user know which all ports are in use.
+This could help a developer to monitor the ports and enhance security by closing unwanted ports and processes.

 + Flame Graph
   - Flame graphs are system profile visualisation software.